UPDATE 2: May 1, 2026 — Market of Choice has completed the acquisition. The Hillsdale location is expected to transition on June 23.

 What This Means for Shoppers

-The Branding: Once the takeover is complete, the store will be rebranded.
-Wright indicated they are toying with the name "Market of Choice Hillsdale" to emphasize the specific, neighborhood-market feel of the location, distinguishing it from their larger flagship stores.
+The Branding: Once the transition is complete, the store will be rebranded.
+In January, Wright indicated the company was considering the name "Market of Choice Hillsdale" to emphasize the neighborhood-market feel of the location, distinguishing it from their larger flagship stores.
+No final decision on the name has been announced, but remodeling plans are underway.

 A Second Chance at Small Format